-David Leigh, Britain, is the investigations editor for The Guardian newspaper of London and a former producer for World in Action, an investigative program on Britain's Granada TV.
+David Leigh, Britain, is currently the Anthony Sampson professor of reporting at London's City University, where he teaches investigative journalism.
+He retired as the investigations editor for The Guardian newspaper in 2013.
+Leigh is also a former producer for World in Action, an investigative program on Britain's Granada TV.

 At The Guardian he has overseen publication of the Wikileaks diplomatic cables, disclosed a cover-up by toxic waste dumpers Trafigura, revealed £1 billion paid to Saudi prince Bandar by arms company BAE, helped put government minister Jonathan Aitken in jail over arms sales, exposed secret payments to the prime minister’s son, Mark Thatcher, and exposed MI5 vetting of the BBC’s journalists.